openflam/openflam.github.io/index.md

 # OpenFLAME
 {: .no_toc }

-*OpenFLAME* is a global-scale federated and widely-distributed mapping and localization service.
+[*OpenFLAME*](https://arxiv.org/abs/2411.04271) is a global-scale federated and widely-distributed mapping and localization service.
 FLAME stands for Federated Localization and Mapping Engine.
 Here, we provide the documentation and links to some tools built for *OpenFLAME*.
+For more details about the motivation behind the project, its architecture and workings, [see the paper](https://arxiv.org/abs/2411.04271).

 1. TOC
 {:toc}